How Finding Long-Lost Relatives Changed My Life

 Moving from specialized genealogy research to everyday technology, I next turned to Facebook and reached out to several of them.
 They responded, filling me in on many fascinating details.
 It turns out that several people in their family carried the same given names as my own distant ancestors.
 In particular, one of them told me that his grandfather’s name had been Berek Kitmacher; he was almost certainly named after Chana’s father Berek Kitmacher who had been born in Czemierniki in 1812 (Jews often name children after deceased relatives).
 These must be my distant relatives!

 Since then, I have been conversing with several of them, gradually getting to know them and their lives.
 They have also connected me with other Kitmacher relatives whose ancestors had moved to Paris and Rome in the 1930s.
 Never would I have imagined that I had relatives living practically within eyesight of the Eifel Tower or the Colosseum!
 I have developed a fairly strong connection with Lois, and have started conversing semi-regularly with her via Facebook.
-Although she lives in Upstate New York and I live in California, we hope to be able to meet in person in the not-too-distant future.
+Although she lives in Upstate New York and I live in California, we were eventually able to meet in person.

 We Came Here Earlier than I Thought